From humble beginnings in Verona to the tables of the world,

 Inspired by the ever-growing demand for his pasta, Giovanni makes another leap forward.
 He’s frustrated by the limits imposed by the small pasta machines available, so works with local engineers and mechanics to develop new devices that can produce pasta even better than he can.

-It’s a serious investment but the results speak for themselves: production rises from 15kg of tortellini an hour to 20,000kg an hour… a bit too much for the basket on his motorbike.
+It’s a serious investment but the results speak for themselves: production rises from fifteen kilograms of tortellini an hour to hundreds of kilograms an hour… a bit too much for the basket on his motorbike.

 Pastificio Rana moves to its current home, back in San Giovanni Lupatoto.
 Giovanni moves in next door, to ensure his high standards never slip.